Metrics and Focus Groups: Ask a Marketing Expert

 Hi there!
 I can share the client in this case.
 I am doing some pro bono work for the Reston Chamber of Commerce to define the value of membership.

-I am mainly doing this to keep my mind going in a higher level, but hearing decisions based on assumptions is what spawned.
+I am mainly doing this to keep my mind going at a higher level, but hearing decisions based on assumptions is what spawned.
 This initiative.

 As far as findings… Wow!
 We.
 Have discovered new events that would help retain and draw new members, how to streamline and improve the path for new members, what to talk about (elevator pitches) to potential members, how various member benefits are perceived, how the chamber is perceived with respect to other chambers and many more!